 Flip Flops / Sliders

 You will quickly learn the phrase no shoes on the mat!
 You roll around on the mat so the last thing you want is someone else walking on it with their shoes.
-Don’t be that guy.
-You are likely to get extra press-ups or smashed by some of the higher belts for doing it.
 Most people wear flip flops off the mat and leave them beside the mat when training.

 Additional information or advice